ludoguenet/zap-for-laravel/README.md

 ## 📜 License

-Laravel Zap is open-source software licensed under the [MIT License](LICENSE).
+Zap for Laravel is open-source software licensed under the [MIT License](LICENSE).

 ## 🔒 Security